sylwiavargas/ActiveRecord-VHS-Store/README.md

 - each method name should be descriptive,
 - it's always best think about where the method should live; for instance: is it a behavior of a Client? or is it a behavior of a Vhs instance and should be called from within an instance method of a Client?

 **NOTE**: all deliverables will make you a strong dev and will allow you for a good practice on ActiveRecord.
 Please spend some time on this lab, together with your partner or on your own.
 This lab can also be developed into a CLI that can serve as a strong portfolio piece or blog post material.
+Check out Danny Sasse's blog post on how his pairing partner and he [implemented DRY solution](https://dsasse07.medium.com/abstracting-refactoring-in-ruby-with-send-97e6ef1a4661).

 ---